gcsalzburg/plonk/README.md

 * Add swipebox or other similar gallery viewer
 * Add full album zip download?
 * Create script to generate thumbnails on server (with callback for one-by-one processing)
-* Add URL parser to description in meta data

 ## Acknowledgements